StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/how-does-the-concept-of-resuscitation-affect-the-afterlife/_index.md

 {{< /subjects >}}
 <!-- p="Luke 16:24; 1 Corinthians 15:44; 2 Corinthians 5:1-4; Revelation 6:11; Revelation 7:9" -->

-The answer to these questions is yes---people in the afterlife (even before the resurrection) have bodies too.
-Recall at the beginning of today's video how we talked about the composition of humans---how we are composed of body and spirit.
+The answer to these questions is yes—people in the afterlife (even before the resurrection) have bodies too.
+Recall at the beginning of today's video how we talked about the composition of humans—how we are composed of body and spirit.
 How could humans exist as only spirit?
 It is simply not how God has made us, ontologically speaking.

 Clothing is a metaphor employed in the Bible for the concept of human spirits being joined with physical bodies (cf. 2 Corinthians 5:1-4; Revelation 6:11, 7:9).
 For a human to be, well, a human, a human spirit must be embodied and joined with some form of "vessel" = a physical body.